 Find the type of scheduler tasks in this group may use.
 The scheduler of each thread must be an instance of the type returned.
 The default is class<Scheduler>, but it may be set to any subtype.

 the scheduler type

 setScheduler(Class)

-'''

-public void

-setScheduler(java.lang.Class<javax.realtime.Scheduler> type)
+public javax.realtime.SchedulingGroup setScheduler(java.lang.Class<javax.realtime.Scheduler> type)

-'''

 Limit the schedulers that may be used for tasks in this group.